Latest updates

 Groundwater treatment plants

 In 2017, Defence installed a groundwater treatment plant on base to treat PFAS impacted groundwater from the former fire station source area.
 In 2019, a second groundwater treatment plant was installed to treat impacted groundwater from another source area, the current fire training area.
-Combined, these treatment plants removed more than 400 grams of PFAS each year from groundwater.
-Due to the nature and location of the impacted groundwater, the volume of groundwater that can be removed and treated each year is limited.
-In 2022, these plants were rationalised, with one plant removed and the other reconfigured to provide more efficient, effective and productive treatment of groundwater.

 Ongoing monitoring

-The results are published in an Ongoing Monitoring Interpretive Report and factsheet.
+The results are published in an Ongoing Monitoring Report and factsheet.
 Defence will inform the community if changes to the management approach are required.

 Recent reports and factsheets

-Detailed reports from the PFAS investigation and management are available for download.
+Detailed reports from the PFAS Investigation and Management Program are available to download.
 Appendices to these reports can be found in the document archive.
 To discuss these reports, contact pfas.enquiry@defence.gov.au.

 Document archive

-Some archived Information has been superseded by recent reports and factsheets.
+Some archived information has been superseded by recent reports and factsheets.

-Documents Archive - Swartz Barracks (PDF, 261.8 KB)
+Documents Archive - Swartz Barracks (PDF, 300.17 KB)

 Contacts